 What Causes Oral Cancer?

 Traditionally, those who smoke or otherwise use tobacco products for extended periods of time have had the highest risk of developing oral cancer.
 While these are still risk factors, oral cancer is now affecting younger people who may not even smoke.
 This is likely because of oral cancer’s connection to the HPV virus, which is now the number one reason that oral cancer occurs.
-Excessive alcohol use may also contribute to development of oral cancer as well.
+Excessive alcohol use may also contribute to the development of oral cancer as well.

 Nearly 25 percent of those diagnosed with oral cancer do not use tobacco.
 That means that everyone is at risk!
 Early detection is the best way to increase chances of survival from this silent killer.